 Location -- Burlington, Vermont

 - Located on Lake Champlain -- a stunning lake with 587 miles (945 kilometers) of shoreline.

 - 25 to 60 minutes to ski resorts, including Bolton Valley, Stowe, Sugarbush, Mad River Glen and Smuggler's Notch

-- Burlington's Church Street marketplace and mall feature national chains such as Lululemon, City Sports, Athleta, Banana Republic, L.L.
-Bean, Urban Outfitters, GAP, Eddie Bauer, American Apparel, Abercrombie & Fitch, J. Crew, Williams-Sonoma, Pottery Barn, Macy's and Starbucks, as well as many locally owned boutiques.
+- Burlington's Church Street marketplace and mall feature national chains such as Lululemon, Athleta, Patagonia, Banana Republic, L.L.
+Bean, Urban Outfitters, GAP, Eddie Bauer, American Apparel, Abercrombie & Fitch, Macy's and Starbucks, as well as many locally owned stores and boutiques.

 - 460-acre campus